 Postgraduate Year 2 (PGY2) pharmacy residency programs build on Doctor of Pharmacy (PharmD) education and Postgraduate Year 1 (PGY1) pharmacy residency programs to contribute to the development of clinical pharmacists in specialized areas of practice.
 PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge and incorporating both into the provision of patient care that improves medication therapy.
 Residents who successfully complete an accredited PGY2 pharmacy residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in the specialized practice area (when board certification for the practice area exists).

-- Demonstrate leadership and practice management skills in pain management and palliative care.
+- Demonstrate leadership and management skills for successful self-development in the provision of care for pain management and palliative care patients.

-- Contribute to the body of pain management and palliative care knowledge.
+- Demonstrate management skills in the provision of care for pain management and palliative care patients.

 Additionally, our program adheres to the "Goals and Objectives for a Post-Graduate Year Two Program in Pain and Palliative Care" set forth by ASHP.
 These goals and objectives can be found in the ASHP Residency Accreditation Regulations and Standards.